A practical guide to HubSpot AI Agents: Features, pricing, and limitations in 2026

 Frequently asked questions

 HubSpot AI Agents are intelligent tools under their "Breeze" brand designed to automate multi-step processes in marketing, sales, and service.
-Their capabilities, cost, and usage depend heavily on your HubSpot subscription tier, with advanced features usually locked behind Professional or Enterprise plans.
-A key limitation is their reliance on data exclusively within the HubSpot ecosystem.
+Their capabilities and usage are structured around HubSpot subscription tiers, with advanced features included in Professional or Enterprise plans.
+They are highly optimized for data within the HubSpot ecosystem.